Last revised on Jan. 26, 2022.

 This information from a 2001 Ontario Parks document helped make sense of Callan’s location.

-Callan’s location agrees with the Ministry document if you change his “northeast corner of Wabinosh Bay” to “northeast corner of Wabinosh Lake“.
-It seems more likely that Callan and his paddle partner went up Castle Creek to the site mentioned in the Ontario Government Ministry document.
+• Callan’s location agrees with the Ministry document if you change his “northeast corner of Wabinosh Bay” to “northeast corner of Wabinosh Lake“.
+It is more likely that Callan and his paddle partner went up Castle Creek to the site mentioned in the Ontario Government Ministry document.
 Castle Creek certainly meanders in a way that the creek above Wabinosh Bay does not.

 ——————–